altunixon/wips/lns/altina_ln/ASP-133-Chapter_3_The_Battle_of_Aroe_Maroe.md

 "Hmm…"<br/>
 Anyway, Rockhoward’s focus point was a little strange.<br/>
 As if he had the habit of acting on whatever came to mind.<br/>
 There was something he couldn’t say to the commander of an army and the head of an aristocratic house.
-That he was “just like a kid”.<br/>
+That he was "just like a kid".<br/>
 Regis sighed in his heart.<br/>
 Dorval didn’t have the will to fight, and Rockhoward’s thinking was too shallow.<br/>
 However, the Fourth Army’s forces were less than half that of the enemy.
 So the Sixth Army would need to contribute too.<br/>
-Regis asked:
+Regis asked:<br/>
 "……Lieutenant General Dorval, do you have any good plans in mind?"<br/>
 "Hmm?
 Well… the Imperial Army has 50,000 men while the enemy has 30,000.
 It will be fine if we defend the fort."<br/>
 "… A steady plan.
 How long would we defend for?"<br/>